0xPolygonZero/zk_evm/zero/README.md

 prove_stdio_docker_compose.sh ../path/to/block_witness.json
 ```

-Check the script and `docker-compose.yml` file for to further customize the setup.
+Check the script and `docker-compose.yml` file to further customize the setup (e.g. number of workers).

 ## License